 This app is also a bit of a jack-of-all-trades, providing password management, password generation, and a digital wallet to store credit card and other information in.
-All information is protected by AES-256 encryption.
+AES-256 encryption protects all information.

 The Dashlane app for Windows and Mac computers features the ability to pop in login and password information when needed while you’re browsing the web.
 It offers browser plugins for most popular browsers on both platforms.

 Just like 1Password, users will receive security alerts when websites or other web services suffer a security breach, so users know that they need to change their password for the affected site.

 Additionally, Dashlane can generate strong, secure passwords on the fly, making it easy to protect your login without having to tax your brain to come up with something besides “[email protected]$$w$rD” as a password.
 Passwords can also be changed automatically with just a few clicks.